MIR24/frontend-server-deploy/README.md

 ```
 Configure `deploy_path` and DB connection at `hosts.yml`.<br>

-Edit `.env` file if needed (e.g. to configure DB connection for application).<br>
-It will be propageted to the shared folder while `config:clone` task.

 Download initial dump file (you can get example dump file [here](https://drive.google.com/open?id=1L2vvkscPZYIWjAU8QA_TtN3wbay4Yi3A)).<br>
 Copy mysql dump into the root folder of this deploy project:
 ```